greenstick/gatk-pipeliner/README.md

 * To maintain a consistent API for calling disparate bioinformatics tools (e.g. GATK, Picard, Samtools)
 * To enforce requirements for the experimental design of the thesis
-* To enable complete logging of processes
+* To enable complete logging and auditing of pipeline processes

 Given the scoping constraints within the shell environment, the system relies almost entirely on namespacing for scope management.
-Further, if logging procedures (e.g. variant calling with Mutect2) is required, each module must be called within the context of a TMUX session that has been initialized within the scope of the systems' `$PIPELINE_HOME` directory.
+Further, if logging procedures (e.g. variant calling with Mutect2) are required, each module must be called within the context of a TMUX session that has been initialized within the scope of the systems' `$PIPELINE_HOME` directory.

-As of yet, the system does not:
+Note, the system does not:

 * Guarantee each module will succeed in its computation
 * Expose system-level variables for supplemental data files used in processing (i.e. reference genomes, call sets, etc.)
 * Expose all parameters of the algorithms being run

-Regarding the last point, unexposed parameters are hard-coded into the scripts and can be updated to a user's needs.
-For example, the reference genome used is hard coded into all scripts (gross, I know).
+Regarding the last point, unexposed parameters are hard-coded into the scripts and can be updated to as needed.
+For example, the HG19 reference genome used is hard coded into all scripts (gross, I know).

-Finally, there is a basic state management system that, while imperfect, helps to reduce the opportunity cost of script failures on the cluster.
+Finally, there is a basic state management system that, while imperfect, helps to reduce the opportunity cost of script failures on the cluster – HPC systems with distributed file systems are sometimes unstable, after all.
 The state management system makes heavy use of error codes from the software modules.
 This is a big caveat – if the software module does not pass relevant error codes, the state management system may indicate a procedure has run when it actually failed.
+If you intend to include novel modules into your pipelines managed by this tool, be mindful of the error codes they return.

 ## Installation